 The Mythological Trojan Horse

-The concept of a Trojan horse comes from Greek mythology.
-The Greeks tried to get into Troy but couldn’t break the strong walls.
 So, they built a big wooden horse and hid soldiers inside.
 They left the horse at Troy’s gates and left.
 The Trojans thought it was a gift and brought it inside.
-At night, the soldiers came out and let the Greek army in, causing Troy to fall.
-This shows how something innocent can hide a danger.

-What is a Trojan in Computing?
+What Is a Trojan in Computing?

 In computer security, a Trojan is a malicious software program that pretends to be something useful or legitimate.
-It usually arrives disguised as a game, utility, or even an email attachment.
-Once installed, it can steal personal information, damage files, or give hackers control over your computer.

 Unlike viruses or worms, Trojans do not replicate themselves.
 They rely on tricking the user into installing them.

-How Trojans Spread?
+How Do Trojans Spread?

 Trojans are designed to stay hidden.
 They often run in the background without showing any obvious signs of their presence.
 A Trojan often disguises itself as a useful or legitimate program.
 It might come as an email attachment, a download from a website, or even an app.